cj-mills/christianjmills/_posts/2021-12-28-Notes-on-Creating-Pitch-Decks.md

 2. Present yourself as the experts who can solve this problem.

-3. Describe your solution by walking b through a simple and clean user journey.
+3. Describe your solution by walking through a simple and clean user journey.
 What is the killer feature that distinguishes your solution.

 4. Traction: What is the existing interest/usage for the solution?
 Revenue, profit, active users.

 5. Pitch the biggest vision that you can.
-Why is the going to change the world?
-What she the world look like when you are successful?
-Goes at the end.
+Why is this going to change the world?
+What would the world look like when you are successful?
+Goes at the end of the presentation.

 6. Have a clean deck design.
+Does not need to be fancy.

 10/20/20 Rule